1zun4/vesc_scooter_support/README.md

 - **Auto headlight**: turn the headlight on automatically at power on
 - **Battery % at idle** on the dashboard, separately configurable for normal and secret modes
 - Motor start speed (kick-start) and temperature warning icon with configurable thresholds
-- Long button press turns the scooter off
+- Long button press turns the Dashboard off (not VESC itself)

 ### Robustness
 - Throttle watchdog: throttle and brake are released if the dashboard link drops mid-ride